Image 1 of 1

 “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.”

-Key Benefits: Improves blood flow, strengthens heart muscle, lowers blood pressure, supports congestive heart failure.
+Key Benefits: Improves blood flow, strengthens heart muscle, lowers blood pressure, supports congestive heart failure etc.

 Science Says:

-Key Benefits: Supports nerve regeneration, reduces oxidative stress, may improve blood pressure by supporting the autonomic nervous system.
+Supports nerve regeneration, reduces oxidative stress, improve blood pressure (good for the autonomic nervous system that effects the heart) etc

 Science Says:

-Lion’s mane promotes nerve growth factor (NGF), which benefits the vagus nerve—a key player in regulating heart rate and blood pressure.
+Helps nerve growth factor (NGF), which benefits the vagus nerve which regulates heart rate and blood pressure.
+The vagus nerve is the longest cranial nerve providing a link between the brain and essential organs (heart, lungs, digestive tract) to regulate parasympathetic functions like heart rate, blood pressure, digestion, and immune responses.
 Studies also show it lowers inflammation and oxidative damage that contribute to cardiovascular disease (International Journal of Molecular Sciences, 2019).

-Key Benefits: Enhances circulation, prevents clot formation, supports arterial health, boosts metabolism.
+Enhances circulation, prevents clot formation, supports arterial health, boosts metabolism etc

 Science Says: